podium-lib/podium-lib.github.io/docs/podium/conceptual_overview.md

 A Podlet is Podium speak for a single fragment of a whole HTML page.
 You can also think of this as a component or a page fragment.

-A Podlet consists of a manifest, written in json and served over HTTP, which defines references to:
+A Podlet consists of a manifest, written in JSON and served over HTTP, which defines references to:

 -   An HTTP endpoint to the podlet's main content
 -   An HTTP endpoint to a possible fallback for use in scenarios where the main content cannot be read
-- An HTTP endpoint to a client side JavaScript file
+-   An set of HTTP endpoints to client side JavaScript files
-- An HTTP endpoint to a client side CSS file
+-   An set of HTTP endpoints to client side CSS files
 -   HTTP endpoints which should be made public

 In its simplest form a Podlet can be a manifest file pointing to an HTML file served by a static HTTP server.
-In Podium the `@podium/podlet` module is used to help facilitate the process of building Podlets.
+In Podium the `@podium/podlet` module is used to help facilitate the process of building podlets.

 See the [podlet guides](podlet/getting_started.md) section for more information.

 ### Layouts

 A Layout is responsible for supplying the structure of an HTML page, inserting each Podlet into the appropriate location in the page's markup and then serving the resulting page.
-The Layout is also responsible for generating and appending a Podium context to requests made to each Podlet.
-This context is a set of HTTP headers containing request contextual information from the Layout server to the Podlet which the Podlet can then use to generate dynamic content depending on which Layout is making the request to it.
+The Layout is also responsible for generating and appending a Podium context to requests made to each podlet.
+This context is a set of HTTP headers containing request contextual information from the layout server to the podlet which the podlet can then use to generate dynamic content depending on which layout is making the request to it.

-In Podium the `@podium/layout` module is used to help facilitate the process of building Layouts.
+In Podium the `@podium/layout` module is used to help facilitate the process of building layouts.

 See the [layout guides](layout/getting_started.md) section for more information.

 ```js
 const express = require('express');